artemkalinovsky/Kite/README.md

 ## License 📄

-Legatus is released under an MIT license.
-See [LICENCE](https://github.com/artemkalinovsky/Legatus/blob/master/LICENSE) for more information.
+Kite is released under an MIT license.
+See [LICENCE](https://github.com/artemkalinovsky/Kite/blob/master/LICENSE) for more information.